Workers’ Compensation Insurance in Kentucky

 Settlements in Kentucky usually take the form of a lump-sum payment.
 However, some are paid over a specified time.

-All settlements are subject to the approval of the Kentucky Department of Workers’ Claims.
-To finalize a settlement, the employee must file a special form based on the nature of the injury or illness that precipitated the claim.
+All settlements are subject to the approval of the Department of Workers’ Claims.
+To finalize the claims process and settlement, the employee must file a special form based on the nature of the injury or illness that precipitated the claim.
 Contact the Kentucky Department of Workers’ Claims to request the appropriate form.

 A workers’ comp settlement in Kentucky may be reached either with or without a formal hearing.